War in Afghanistan (2001–2021): Domestic corruption and politics

 In 2009, Afghanistan was ranked as the world's second most-corrupt country.
-A lengthy report by SIGAR, and other findings, found that spiraling corruption in Afghanistan during the 2000s was not halted by the United States.
+A lengthy report by SIGAR, and other findings, found that spiraling corruption in Afghanistan during the 2000s was not halted by the US.
 During this time, many elite figures in the country had effectively become kleptocrats, while ordinary Afghans were struggling.

 It has been argued that the restoration of monarchy in Afghanistan should not have been vetoed, as this may have provided stability to the country.

 Influence of non-NATO actors

 Pakistan played a central role in the conflict.
-A 2010 report published by the London School of Economics says that Pakistan's ISI has an "official policy" of support to the Taliban.
+A 2010 report stated that the ISI had an "official policy" of supporting the Taliban.
 "Pakistan appears to be playing a double-game of astonishing magnitude", the report states.
-Regarding the Afghan War documents leak, Der Spiegel wrote that "the documents clearly show that the Pakistani intelligence agency Inter-Services Intelligence (usually known as the ISI) is the most important accomplice the Taliban has outside of Afghanistan."
-Amrullah Saleh, former director of Afghanistan's intelligence service, stated, "We talk about all these proxies [Taliban, Haqqanis] but not the master of proxies, which is the Pakistan army.
-The question is what does Pakistan's army want to achieve ...?
+Regarding the Afghan War documents leak, Der Spiegel wrote that "the documents clearly show that [Pakistan's ISI] is the most important accomplice the Taliban has outside of Afghanistan."
+Amrullah Saleh, the former director of Afghanistan's intelligence service, stated, "We talk about all these proxies [Taliban, Haqqanis] but not the master of proxies, which is the Pakistan army. ...
 They want to gain influence in the region."
-Pakistan's role can be traced back to the Soviet war in which they funded the Mujahideen against the Soviets.
-Pakistan's objective then as it is now is to ensure that Afghanistan has a regime friendly to their interests and will provide "geopolitical depth in any future conflict with India."
+Just as when they funded the Afghan mujahideen in the Soviet–Afghan War, Pakistan's objective was to ensure that Afghanistan is friendly to their interests, and provide "geopolitical depth in any future conflict with India."

-Iran also sought to influence the war.
-During the course of the war, the US took out two of Iran's regional enemies: Saddam Hussein through the Iraq War as well as the Taliban.
-Saudi Arabia and Pakistan are other 'dominant players' that influenced the war.
-Iran and the Taliban formed ties, with Russian assistance as well, to 'bleed' the American force.
-Iran and Russia, emboldened by their alliance in the Syrian Civil War, initiated a 'proxy war' in Afghanistan against the US.
+In the war, Iran and the Taliban formed ties Russian assistance to "bleed" the American force.
+Iran and Russia, emboldened by their alliance in the Syrian civil war, initiated a 'proxy war' in Afghanistan against the US.
 The Taliban received economic support from Dubai, United Arab Emirates and Bahrain.
-Pakistan has given economic support and encouraged increased Iran-Taliban ties.
+Pakistan gave economic support and encouraged increased Iran-Taliban ties.

-China has been quietly expanding its influence.
-Since 2010 China has signed mining contracts with Kabul and is building a military base in Badakshan to counter regional terrorism (from the ETIM).
-China has donated billions of dollars in aid over the years to Afghanistan, which plays a strategic role in the Belt and Road Initiative.
-Additionally, after 2011 Pakistan expanded its economic and military ties to China as a hedge against dependency on the US.
+China quietly expanded its influence.
+Since 2010, China had signed mining contracts with Kabul and is building a military base in Badakhshan to counter regional terrorism (from the ETIM).
+China donated billions of dollars in aid over the years to Afghanistan, which plays a strategic role in the Belt and Road Initiative.
+Additionally, after 2011, Pakistan expanded its economic and military ties to China as a hedge against dependency on the US.
 Coll observes that "Overall, the war left China with considerable latitude in Central Asia, without having made any expenditure of blood, treasure, or reputation."